-NABP is closely monitoring the effects of coronavirus (COVID-19) on our exams, scheduled surveys and inspections, and the Annual Meeting.
+NABP is closely monitoring the effects of coronavirus (COVID-19) on our exams and scheduled surveys and inspections.

 A list of emergency and temporary orders, policies, and board statements by state can be viewed here or on the boards of pharmacy page.

 NABP Testing Program Customers